owaismohsin001/junu-spaghetti/ReadMe.md

     return {}
 }
 ```
 and be typed just as well.
+There also exist other operators such as the infix operator `notis` which is the opposite of `is`, and the unary `not` operator which negates an expression.

 ## Named Types
-Named types allow for generic recursive structures, they are much like a pattern in Haskell but they themselves have a type.
+Named types allow for generic recursive structures, they are much like a pattern in Haskell but they have a type.
 Here's the type they have.
 Here's an example of a named type, with the name `Pair`
 ```
 newtype Pair(a{}, b{}) = (a, b)
 ```